 Most commonly, our UX audit services are used by:

 Even the smallest improvement in conversion rate for any site with significant sales will lead to a notable return on investment.
 For example, an improvement from 3.1% to 3.6% in conversion rate for a site with $50,000,000 annual sales will yield $8,060,000 extra sales every year.

-A full-site Direct-To-Consumer desktop and mobile web UX audit across all 7 audit focus areas cost $12,700 (USD) — this includes a volume discount of $5,200 compared to the rate for 7 individual “focused UX audits”.
+An annual full-site Direct-To-Consumer desktop and mobile web UX audit across all 7 audit focus areas cost $12,700 (USD) per year.

 Reach out below to discuss your needs or request a UX audit of your DTC site.
 (PS client audits are strictly confidential and will not be included in Baymard’s public UX benchmark database).

 Refund Policy: In the event that we’re unable to provide 30 suggestions for improvements we’ll still complete the audit and leave it up to you if you want a refund.

 Lead time: A typical full site audit takes around 17-25 work days - depending on time of year, project scope and auditor availability.